jzheng1995/Insurance-Cross-Sell/README.md

 ## Results

-The first attempt voting classifier model achieved 87% accuracy in the public leaderboard.
+1. The naive voting classifier model achieved 87% accuracy in the public leaderboard.